 Families and money can sometimes be a volatile combination.
-In circumstances where a divorce or separation occurs and a new will isn’t drafted, complications can arise.
-In this blog, we review what it means to have an inheritance included in the asset pool of a separating couple.
+In circumstances where a divorce or separation occurs and a new Will isn’t drafted, complications can arise.
+In this blog, we review what it means to have an inheritance included in the property settlement asset pool of a separating couple.

 Why is inheritance an asset?